 Add the leftover taco meat to a soup pot with 1 pint whipping cream and enough beef broth to thin it out to a nice consistency.
 I like serving creamy beef taco soup with a few tortilla strips and fresh cilantro on top.
 (Use chicken broth if you substituted ground turkey in the original recipe.)

-From start to finish, these Camping Tacos will be on your table in 20 minutes!
+- From start to finish, these Camping Tacos will be on your table in 20 minutes!
 This is one of the easiest and quickest ground beef camping recipes you can make.